Content Tagged “Mark Atkinson”

 Published: Jan 30th, 2015

-Researchers at the University of Florida Diabetes Institute and University of Miami will share a new $3.3 million collaborative grant awarded by The Leona M. and Harry B. Helmsley Charitable Trust to help fast-track significant discoveries in T1D worldwide.
+Researchers at the University of Florida Diabetes Institute and University of Miami Diabetes Research Institute will share a new $3.3 million collaborative grant awarded by The Leona M. and Harry B. Helmsley Charitable Trust that will help fast-track significant discoveries in Type 1 diabetes worldwide.
+Read more.

 Published: Dec 23rd, 2014